flockachocka/flockachocka.github.io/mentyb.md

 ⚪ Teary Tiger 🐅

-Photo uploads are optional but ABSOLUTELY NO PMI
+Photo uploads and vent sessions are optional but ABSOLUTELY no PHI, be sure to exclude any patient areas or information

+Submitting a photo won't identify your nickname if you want to stay anonymous!

 <a href="https://docs.google.com/forms/d/e/1FAIpQLScN6eT9mCpagMOiwQuonHrxLPT4mVVbQxtFyLA3sSGvjUEo7Q/viewform?usp=dialog" class="button" target="_blank" rel="noopener noreferrer">
   Open Submission Form